pontakornth/example/README.md

-# I love Hololive
+# I love Kizuna Ai.

-Gura is the best waifu.
+Kizuna Ai is the best waifu.